In the Legislature

 2006, 2010 and 2014 Elections

 In 2013, leading up to Maryland's contested 2014 gubernatorial primary election, Roger Manno was on Lieutenant Governor Anthony Brown's "short list" to be Brown's "Lieutenant Governor" running mate.
+In the 2014 Genaral Election, Roger was also highly touted in media reports for an appointment in the Brown Administration as Secretary of Department of Labor Licensing and Regulation.

 Throughout the 2014 electoral cycle, and across the 32 state lawmakers from Montgomery County, Roger is among the highest contributors to Democratic candidates and organizations around the state.
 These include contributions to the contested elections of: Anthony Brown for Governor ($6,000); Brian Frosh for Attorney General ($2,000); Nathaniel McFadden for State Senate ($3,000); Joan Carter-Conway for State Senate ($1,000); Marice’ Morales for House of Delegates ($6,000); and $25,000 to the Maryland Democratic Senatorial Committee, which funds highly contested Democratic State Senate races across the state.